 Banks also charge a fee for every fiat-to-crypto exchange.
 They might also include surcharges to the Bitcoin hot wallets.
 The rates depend on market conditions and the financial performance of the Bitcoin ATM.

-The Bitcoin ATM owner is required to possess liquid assets in both fiat and cryptocurrency.
+The Bitcoin ATM owner must possess liquid assets in both fiat and cryptocurrency.
 Most operators opt for a 50% split between both currency types.
 The amount of liquidity depends on the total transaction volume of the kiosk and the number of machines used to pool cash.
 As per the state's requirements, one will also have to maintain compliance and pay a regulatory or sign-up fee for the ATM owned.

 A typical Bitcoin ATM repair fee costs approximately $150.
 The price can vary depending upon the number of physical or software malfunctions and repair needs.
-If you purchase a high-quality BTM, then you should not need to get repairs all that often.
+If you purchase a high-quality BTM, you should not need to get repairs all that often.
 But you might need updates to the software.

 KYC & AML Requirements

 This can be a significant cost depending on the business in question.
 You might need to get a legal consultation before purchasing the BTM.
-You will need to register with FINCEN, train staff, hire a dedicated compliance officer, and maintain a series of KYC procedures and checklists.
+You will need to register with FinCEN, train staff, hire a dedicated compliance officer, and maintain a series of KYC procedures and checklists.
 These costs vary depending on your state of operation.

 How Do Bitcoin ATMs Make Profits?

 Bitcoin ATMs earn profits through the margins attached to the fees levied on the customer.
-Every Bitcoin ATM machine gains a return on the owner’s investment in the financial mode in three primary ways:
+Every Bitcoin ATM gains a return on the owner’s investment in the financial mode in three primary ways: